ntp-shin/CS-MAT/README.md

 We provide evaluation scrtips for FID/U-IDS/P-IDS/LPIPS/PSNR/SSIM/L1 metrics in the 'evaluation' directory.
 Only need to give paths of your results and GTs.

-We also provide our masks for CelebA-HQ-val and Places-val [here](https://mycuhk-my.sharepoint.com/:f:/g/personal/1155137927_link_cuhk_edu_hk/EuY30ziF-G5BvwziuHNFzDkBVC6KBPRg69kCeHIu-BXORA?e=7OwJyE).
+We also provide our masks for CelebA-HQ-test [here](https://drive.google.com/drive/folders/16zztPEyOUCMOSVcyq4oCOpPeKD67gDRb?usp=drive_link).

 ## Citation

-    @inproceedings{li2022mat,
-        title={MAT: Mask-Aware Transformer for Large Hole Image Inpainting}, author={Li, Wenbo and Lin, Zhe and Zhou, Kun and Qi, Lu and Wang, Yi and Jia, Jiaya}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, year={2022}
-    }
+## License and Acknowledgement

+The code and models in this repo are for research purposes only.
+Our code is bulit upon [MAT](https://github.com/fenglinglwb/MAT).